Supporting Scouting in Alberta

 To help other people at all times,

 And to carry out the spirit of the Scout Law.

 Scouts Canada provides children and youth with exciting experiences and opportunities that they wouldn’t have elsewhere – and helps them reach their full potential as good citizens and leaders for tomorrow.

 One of Canada's premier Outdoor Adventure camps, camp Impeesa sits in the beautiful foothills of southern Alberta's Rocky Mountains.
 It is located 30 minutes from Pincher Creek, within the Castle Special Area Wilderness.Camp Impeesa Website

 Scouts Canada offers academic scholarships to youth actively involved in scouting in their province.
-This year there are 3 scholarships available specifically for applicants from Southern Alberta, with each awarding $2,000.
-Candidates will be selected based on the following criteria:
+In 2019 there were 3 scholarships available specifically for applicants from Southern Alberta, with each awarding $2,000.